 Introduction to Tennis

-Hello, my name is Holly and welcome to my complete guide to the exciting sport of tennis.
-Considered by some as a game and others as the terrifying act of exercising by choice, tennis, invented in 1976, involves fun things to do with racquets and balls.
-You can swing a racquet.
-You can hit a ball.
-Tennis is also an exciting spectator sport which allows people to watch other people swing racquets and hit balls.
+Hello, my name is Holly and welcome to my guide to the exciting sport of tennis.
+Invented in 1976, tennis involves swinging racquets and hitting balls.
+It is also an exciting spectator sport, allowing people to watch other people swing racquets and hit balls.

 Each game lasts for approximately four hours.
 Three hours of this consists of picking up the balls so that you can hit them again with a racquet.
 The remaining hour is spent arguing.
-Variations of tennis include golf, hockey and slip'n'slide.
+Variations of tennis include golf and slip'n'slide.

 There are only four basic rules to scoring: If David hits the shot in, then it is out and you get a point.
 If David hits it out, then you get a point.
 If at any point David asks what the score is, his inability to pay attention means you get three points.